Sumit-Kumar1/Todo-App/README.md

 # Todo-App

-This is a todo app created using HTMX and golang
+This is a simple todo app created using HTMX and golang

 ## Steps to run the project